Tamar of Georgia: Modern

 During World War II, three battalions of the collaborationist Georgian Legion were named after Tamar.

+Modern 50 lari banknote depicting Tamar.

 Tamar's marriage to the prince Yuri of the Grand Principality of Vladimir has become a subject of two resonant prose works in modern Georgia.
 Shalva Dadiani's play, originally entitled The Unfortunate Russian (უბედური რუსი; 1916–1926), was attacked by Soviet critics for distorting the "centuries-long friendship of the Russian and Georgian peoples."
 Under Communist Party pressure, Dadiani had to revise both the title and plot in accordance with the official ideology of the Soviet state.
 In 2002, a satirical short story The First Russian (პირველი რუსი) penned by the young Georgian writer Lasha Bughadze and focused on a frustrated wedding night of Tamar and Yuri outraged many conservatives and triggered a nationwide controversy, including heated discussions in the media, the Parliament of Georgia and the Patriarchate of the Georgian Orthodox Church.
 In 2018, a Georgian court banned the sale of condoms from the company Aiisa, which depicted Tamar.

 She is a playable leader of Georgia in the 4X video game Civilization VI, in the Rise and Fall expansion.
 She also has a dedicated campaign in Age of Empires II introduced with the Mountain Royals expansion.